comet-toolkit/comet_website/content/user-guide/training/imperial/index.md

     id: lps
     content:
       items:
-        - title: 🙌 Hands-on training session at LPS
+        - title: 🙌 Hands-on training session
           text: >
+            Welcome to the CoMet tutorial held at Imperial College London!

-            On this page you'll find links to the training material for the CoMet tutorial held at ESA's Living Planet Symposium 2025.
+            On this page you'll find links to the training materials.

-            The session covers key concepts around uncertainties, with guided exercises using the CoMet toolkit.
+            This session covers key concepts around uncertainties, with guided exercises using the CoMet toolkit.

-            💡 Participants will:
+            💡 You will:
             - Gain a conceptual overview of uncertainties in Earth Observation data processing.
             - Learn how to use the CoMet tools in practical workflows.
             - Apply methods through interactive notebooks hosted on Google Colab.